Public data sources

 B.S.
 Computer Science, New Jersey Institute of Technology (NJIT)

-I created StateStats to make U.S. state-level data easier to explore, compare, and trust—without needing spreadsheets or complicated tools.
-I enjoy combining clean design with public data so that students, journalists, and policy-curious citizens can quickly see how states differ over time.
+I created StateStats to make U.S. state-level data easier to explore, compare, and trust without needing spreadsheets or complicated tools.
+I enjoy combining clean design with public data so students, journalists, and policy-curious citizens can quickly see how states differ over time.

 My goal is to keep this site clear, transparent, and genuinely useful as new metrics and years of data are added.